“It’s easy to learn, but difficult to master!”

 Power can take on many forms.
 Training is power.
 Knowledge is power.
 Good teamwork is power.
 Outwitting the opponent is power.
 Overpowering the opponent is, well, a show of strength.
 Even in pay-to-win games that don’t reward skill but rather how deep your pockets are, the very idea that you can just outdo your opponent because you have more money can be a power trip.
 Different players experience feeling powerful through different means, and it’s why they likely gravitate towards their chosen games.

 For instance, I believe that part of the reason Super Smash Bros.
-Melee and Starcraft: Brood War have such a loyal scene that considers most other games inferior is because it has many ways to make players feel powerful.
+Melee and Starcraft: Brood War have such loyal scenes that considers most other games inferior is because they have many ways to make players feel powerful.
 They both require constant practice to keep one’s skills at a serviceable level.
 Both games are clearly stratified in terms of skill level, as knowledge to and access of specific non-obvious techniques creates a divide between those who know and those who don’t.
 Perhaps most telling of all, in both games, even simple movement, e.g. controlling your army to compensate for Brood War‘s poor pathing or utilizing dash dancing and wavedashing in Melee for basic neutral interactions, involves “advanced actions.”
 At the same time, these are also the reasons why many prefer to play other games.

 As much as a robust player base is needed for a strong competitive scene, one of the challenges of trying to make a competitive environment more accessible is that, ironically, players who are trying to be “competitive” might not realize what it entails.
 Street Fighter V took the route of simplifying controls and execution barriers so that players could theoretically reach the point where they’re matching wits more directly.
 The problem is that many players don’t necessarily want that close, intimate experience of trying to out-think the other, making this “simpler” game even more daunting.
 Nothing’s worse than feeling, in the words of Fatal Fury villain Geese Howard, “predictable.”